 A significant architectural monument of the village is the romanesque round church (rotunda) of the St. Andrew's Church from the XIIth century.
-The frescoes on the apse and southern side of the Rotunda are remarkable memories of romanesque and gothic Hungarian wall paintings (made between the XII-XIVth centuries).
-The present form of the church was completed with baroque and modern additions.
+The frescoes on the apse and southern side of the Rotunda are remarkable memories of

 PRIEST GARDEN